-In fact, according to a study conducted at the Brunel University in London, exercising while listening to music can help you run farther, bike longer and push harder than usual.
-The researcher who headed the study, Dr. Costas Karagerghis, went as far as to consider and think of music as a type of legal performance-enhancing drug.
+According to a study conducted at Brunel University in London, exercising while listening to music can help you run farther, bike longer, and push harder than you would do otherwise.
+Lead researcher Dr. Costas Karagerghis went so far as to refer to music as a type of legal performance-enhancing drug.

-Therefore, come up with a playlist of the songs you love the most, or check out RockMyRun, or TempoRun to help you match songs to your running pace.
+Want to see if it works for you?
+Make up a playlist of the songs you love the most, or check out RockMyRun or TempoRun to help you match songs to your running pace.

 9. Stay in the Now

 Another thing that can make running feel easier is to keep your mind on the mile you’re in rather than on how far you still have to go.
 I call it meditation in motion.
 I’ve learned that worrying about how much farther I have to go achieves nothing but a chain of negative thoughts—the kind that compromises both training performance and enjoyment.

 By focusing on the mile you’re currently running, you can make the most out of your workout while enjoying every step of the way.
 So keep your mind focused on the moment right now and what’s right in front of you.
 Use your five senses.
 Look intently.
 Listen intensely.
 Feel and appreciate the air on your face.